CiscoDevNet/code-exchange-repo-template/manual-sample-repo/README.md

-# Project Title
+# Project Title (required)

 Put a meaningful, short, plain-language description of what this code is trying to accomplish, what is the business driver for implementation, and in general why it matters.
+Describe the problem this code addresses, how your code solves the problem, challenges you had to overcome as part of the solution, and optional ideas you have in mind that could further extend your solution.

 Pro tips: